-The article Software Tools for Resource Planning went into detail about the requirements for an optimal tool for tactical resource management.
+This article illustrates the fastest way to introduce tactical resource planning at your company.
+Thus, it goes a step further than the article Software Tools for Resource Planning which went into detail about the requirements for an optimal tool for tactical resource management.

 But let us first look at the meaning of resource planning.

 By “tactical resource planning” we mean the coordination between project and line managers.
 It depends on the company’s form or organization (matrix or line).
 The goal is to meet the requirements for resources with the necessary skills for projects in a timely manner using staff from the line.
 This tends to be the team leaders’ task.